john-hartley/GoCardless.Api/README.md

 GoCardless' API uses what's called cursor-pagination.
 From a high level, all you need to know is that "before" means records that are newer, and "after" means records that are older.
 This sounds counter-intuitive, because results returned from the API are in reverse-chronological order, meaning the newest results are returned first.

-For each resource that supports paging, there are a few different ways in which you can access paged data.
+For each type of resource that supports paging, there are a few different ways in which you can access paged data.

 | Method | Description |
 |:--------:|-----------|